 “Seconds” is the grocery industry’s term for products that are basically “un-saleable.”
 In the produce department, this may mean a bruised peach, a tomato with a soft spot, or even strawberries that grew into odd shapes.

 Often the produce manager will have to toss these and take a loss — unless you ask about the possibility of buying them at a deep discount.
-Chances are good they will be happy to move their seconds at any price they can get!
+Chances are good that they’ll be happy to move their seconds at any price they can get!

-Whether at a local farm or farmers market, or through the grocery store produce manager’s stockroom or distribution channels, you can often score discounts of 10-15% or higher (close to wholesale cost) if you buy produce in bulk.
+Whether at a local farm or farmers market or through the grocery store produce manager’s stockroom or distribution channels, you can often score discounts of 10% – 15% off or higher (close to wholesale cost) if you buy produce in bulk.

-But you have to be prepared to eat and/or freeze a lot of produce to negotiate this kind of deal, so it’s best to try to go in with a few other families in your neighborhood to be sure you can all save and also consume everything you buy.
+But you have to be prepared to eat and/or freeze a lot of produce to negotiate this kind of deal.
+It’s best to try to go in together with a few other families to be sure you can all save and also consume everything you buy.